Φ

 Thought repeated

 The filter becomes easier to activate.
-The field begins organizing around it, creating a groove that subsequent attention follows naturally.
+The boundary begins organizing around it, creating a groove that subsequent attention follows naturally.

 3